johanf44/moestuin-dh/README.md

 ## English 🇬🇧 <br><br> Documentation - orientation on measuring and controlling in the vegetable garden using sensors

-Document made as an orientation on possibilities of automation in the vegetable garden with a focus on low cost solutions and for medium sized garden, for instance Community Supported Agriculture.
-Overview of points of interest and options for automating certain tasks.
+Document made as an orientation on possibilities of automation in the vegetable garden with a focus on low cost solutions and for medium sized vegetable gardens and greenhouses in particular.
+For instance Community Supported Agriculture.
+Overview of points to consider and options for automating certain tasks.

+The document covers:

+- Solutions for measuring and storing data with sensors like temperature, humidity, windspeed, rain
+- Actuators to (automatically) carry out tasks like hoop house roll up motors, window openers
+- Electricity solutions (grid or solar and battery)
+- Options for remote access of data
+- Software packages like Orisha, Home Assistant and others
+- Discusses open source vs commercial vendors, Cloud vs local solutions
+- Attention to how to check whether sensors are showing right value

 Any updates to the document will be published here.

 Version: April 23rd 2024

-<a href="https://bit.ly/document-mh-sensors-en">Orientation on measuring and controlling in the vegetable garden using sensors</a> (pdf, 9mb)
+Download: <a href="https://bit.ly/document-mh-sensors-en">Orientation on measuring and controlling in the vegetable garden using sensors</a> (pdf, 9mb)